Swagata Bhattacharyya

 Maheen Niazi (b.
 1991, Pakistan) explores the intersections of religion and culture, and highlights points of fusion where both merge.
 Culture is seen as ever changing, whereas religion is often thought of as being firm in its code - yet - both flow into one another.
 She sees society steeped in misperceptions as religion is used to justify cultural practices.

-Abhishek Tuiwala (b.1994, India) At the core of his artistic practice is a profound exploration of identity, the fluidity of time, the nuances of perception, and the intricate social constructs that shape our daily lives.
-His work bridges the gap between art and life by deconstructing and reassembling familiar elements, inviting fresh perspectives and challenging ingrained assumptions.
+Abhishek Tuiwala (b.1994, India) demonstrates that at the core of his artistic practice is a profound exploration of identity, the fluidity of time, the nuances of perception, and the intricate social constructs that shape our daily lives.
+His work bridges the gap between art and life by deconstructing and reassembling familiar elements, inviting fresh perspectives, and challenging ingrained assumptions.